Scalingo/documentation/src/_posts/platform/internals/2000-01-01-consumption-reports.md

 ## Group consumption by app or ressource

 Consumption are grouped by **App** by default.
-This makes it easy to identify the applications that consume the most resources and represent the largest cost centre.
+This makes it easy to identify which applications consume the most resources and represent the largest cost centre.

 You can also group your consumption by **Resource** to identify which represents the largest share of your invoice.